BuildIt-Poland/kohls-checkout/src/styleguide/logo.md

 - When positioning the logo beside elements, ensure there is enough clear space
 - Don't add additional shadows or effects, modify colors or change orientation

-They can be imported into the codebase like this:
+It can be imported into the codebase like this:

 `import Logo from '../Icons';`